top of page

 A qualified Mountain Leader, Neill has worked with, and supported many organisations and charities to provide various outdoor activities for people with mental health issues, as well as being a volunteer warden on Yr Wydffa (Snowdon).
 These positions enable Neill to work as part of a team caring for people on the activities, or hiking, as well as fostering care for the local environment.
 Neill has participated in tree planting in the local area, as well as path maintenance in the Lake District and Snowdonia.
 Always carrying a bag to collect other people’s litter and always with a smile on his face!

-Neill has recently joined the team after moving from formal teaching at East Riding College to help us deliver our META NCS programme which works with young people disengaged from mainstream education and aims to reconnect them with their chosen life path.
+Neill joined the team after moving from formal teaching at East Riding College to help us deliver our National Citizenship Service programme which worked with young people disengaged from mainstream education and aimed to reconnect them with their chosen life path.
 Neill has a passion for the outdoors and when not at work, participates in outdoor activities such as mountain biking, climbing, paddleboarding, long distance hiking and wild camping.

 Neill has a Certificate of Higher Education which included modules on childhood studies, working with young people, and an introduction to child psychology.
 He then went on to complete the Certificate of Education.
-He is also looking at courses linked to outdoor wilderness therapy and hopes to be studying this in the near future.
+His role at Rewilding Youth involves the design and delivery of our nature connection and wellbeing qualifications.

 He is very keen to use all of his experience to deliver outdoor activities which will support young people in various ways such as building confidence and self esteem, as well as guiding them onto a positive outcome, using nature and the outdoors to inspire young people.